loTus04/RATata/README.md

 ## INFORMATION

  ```
 RATata is a backdoor made in python.
+It works with a third-party API so you don't have to open ports of your wifi box

 Tools:
   - execute bash commands
   - download files